FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step03_hardhat_deployment/README.md

 ### Deployment
-You can deploy your contract on any network with the follwing command, we will deploy our previous contract and it has a balance by default<from the network>
+You can deploy your contract on any network with the follwing command, we will deploy our previous contract and it has a balance by default

 - `npx hardhat run <filePath> --network <network-name-fromconfigfile>`